 Still, you have to take some precautionary measures when using Pine Sol on your hardwood surfaces.
 Here’s an overview of the things to look out for when using Pine Sol as your hardwood floor cleaning agent:

-- Concentration– unless you’re trying to get rid of very tough stains, Pine Sol should be diluted and not be used in its concentrated form.
+- Concentration: Unless you’re trying to get rid of very stubborn floor stains, you should be using a diluted Pine Sol solution and shouldn’t be using it in its concentrated form.

 How to Use Pine Sol to Clean Hardwood Floors

-- First off, sweep up the floor using a good dust mop for wood floors to remove dust and lose debris.
+- Sweep the floor using a good dust mop for wood floors to remove dust and loose debris.

-- Next, pour one gallon of water in a bucket, then add a quarter cupful of Pine-Sol to the water and stir the mixture.
+- Pour one gallon of water in a bucket, then add ¼ cup of Pine Sol to the water and stir the mixture.